 5 Fail-Proof Ways to Get Your Bearded Dragon to Drink

-So your bearded dragon won’t drink water!
-Here are 5 easy fail-proof ways to get your bearded dragons drinking and stay hydrated.
+Here are 5 easy and fail-proof ways to get your bearded dragon to drink water and stay hydrated.
 Combine these ways to hydrate your bearded dragon for best results.

 1. Spraying Your Bearded Dragon